vincentbarr/vincentbarr.github.com/quotes.md

 Some that I enjoy in some way:

+**"Whenever you say 'I want to be' means first (by definition), 'I am not.'
+I don't want to be a not."**

+-James Altucher, Entrepeneur and honest

 **"We all have times when we think more effectively, and times when we should not be thinking at all."**

 -Daniel Cohen, Children's Writer